Return to Philosophy Web Homepage Title: Introduction to Logic

 1. Examine, for yourself, why the condition of citing many authorities in a field would not be an instance of the ad populum fallacy.

-2. However, in the final analysis, the Royal Society motto should hold sway: Nullius in verba (“take no one's word for it.)”[14]
+2. However, in the final analysis of issues of critical importance, the Royal Society motto should hold sway: Nullius in verba (“take no one's word for it.)”[26]

 Issues are not normally decided on the basis of which of various opposing relevant and legitimate authorities are the most illustrious.
-When authorities differ, arguments such as the following are of minor consequence:
+When authorities differ, arguments such as the following by the Roman forensic orator and philosopher Cicero are of minor consequence:

 “But man, proud man,